 My students and I were hiking through the tundra of Denali National Park, and the colors were vivid and bright.

 We’d been dealing with low clouds for the past couple of days, and the big peaks of the Alaska Range had stayed hidden behind layers of fog, cloud, and misty rain.
 But the night before the weather had cleared and we woke to blue skies.

 The Alaska Range, including Denali (the tallest mountain in North America), had emerged from behind the clouds to loom, white and glaciated, over the landscape.

 It was beautiful, and yet my focus kept falling on the colors in front of me.

 I didn’t ignore that dramatic backdrop, but I used it as just that, a backdrop.

 The foreground in the autumn, perhaps even more than other times of the year, is vital.
 When shooting wide, I will often get low, using my background not as the subject, but as the setting for something bright, flashy and interesting close by.

 The work you put into finding photogenic landscape details will pay dividends when approaching a large scale landscape.
 This the challenging work of putting it all together.

-But when it comes together, when you have an understanding for compelling foreground subjects, the local landscape and the open scene, you will more frequently be able to find dynamic wide angle landscapes.
+But when it comes together, when you have an understanding of compelling foreground subjects.
+Also, the local landscape, and the open scene, you will more frequently be able to find dynamic wide-angle landscapes.